Skip to content

 1. Characterize a laser-cutter (in group)

-3. Design and laser-cut a parametric construction kit (individualy).
+3. Design and laser-cut a parametric construction kit (individually).

 Learning how to use the laser-cutter

-We have divided into groups to test different materials.
-With my group we did a test on plywood.
+We divided into groups to test different materials.
+My group tested plywood.

-We used this test file for Rhino5 to test the laser cutter Trotec Speedy 100.
-We had to use part of a file provided by an instructor and put the raster of another file on it because for some reason, the original files did not import properly in Rhino.
+We used this test file for Rhino5 to test the Trotec Speedy 100 laser cutter.
+We had to use part of a file provided by an instructor and overlay a raster from another file because the original files did not import properly in Rhino.

 Plywood Power Speed PPI/Hz Color